 So is there any hope for the tired, sick, and overworked workers of the world?

 The short answer is yes.
 We are waking up to the toll our jobs are taking on us, and our employers are starting to think about ways to mitigate the harmful effects of stress and overwork.

 “I think we’re at a tipping point in the sense that this is no longer sustainable,” said Seppäla.
 “We’re seeing that approximately 75% of workers are disengaged, and it’s costing the economy an enormous amount of money in stress and turnover.”

 One of the most effective ways to protect against the negative impact of stress and overwork is through productive relaxation.
-Research from the University of Illinois found that our focus and performance drops significantly after a long period of focusing on a single task.
+Research from the University of Illinois found that our focus and performance drop significantly after a long period of focusing on a single task.
 But even short breaks could increase one’s ability to focus on a task for a long period of time.

 “Like time, energy is finite, but unlike time, it is renewable,” —Tony Schwartz, CEO, The Energy Project

 To encourage your employees to make time for productive relaxation, try a custom team building scavenger hunt from Strayboots.
 Your employees will get a chance to switch gears, get a new perspective, and bond as a team.

 Research has shown that strong social ties between coworkers boost productivity while making employees more engaged and less likely to quit.
 As an added health bonus, the kind of accessible, low-impact exercise involved in our programs has been shown to relieve stress, reduce fatigue, and boost mood.

 It’s a win-win.